hyperionix/docs/content/guide/package-1.md

 You will notice this hook defines:
 * A name that can be referenced later.
 * A target function symbol.
 Specifically this hook targets `NtCreateUserProcess` in `ntdll.dll`.
-* Full function decleration so the hook knows which function arguments to get and what to return.
+* Full function declaration so the hook knows which function arguments to get and what to return.

 We have now declared a function we want to intercept and its arguments.
 Next we will verify the package with `hdk` utility:
 ```bat